psalm/psalm-plugin-wordpress/README.md

 Feel free to open a PR to fix bugs or add features!

-In addition, have a look at psalm's [CONTRIBUTING.md](https://github.com/vimeo/psalm/blob/master/CONTRIBUTING.md).
+In addition, have a look at Psalm's [contribution guidelines](https://github.com/vimeo/psalm/blob/master/CONTRIBUTING.md).

 ## Who made this